 If these aren't already built into your bathroom, consider investing in professional help to install them.
 There are suction bars that may also work, but installing grab bars near and around your toilet is the best way to ensure that a senior can go around the bathroom with minimal assistance.

 While bed height can be easily adjusted with some risers, the same can't be said for toilets.
-A toilet seat with handles makes going to the bathroom a breeze for seniors, and the fact that many of them have handles make these seats a product for old people that you should invest in.
+A toilet seat with handles makes going to the bathroom a breeze for seniors, and the fact that many of them have handles that make these seats a product for old people that you should invest in.

 These stools function more like chairs than they do step stools, which means that seniors can use them to easily get around the kitchen.
 Kitchen stools can be adjusted according to height, making it easier for your loved one to cook and prep dishes with ease.